amirhosseinzlf/SMARLA/README.md

 ## Use Case 3: Highway Driving

-Third case study involves a DQN agent (implemented by stable baselines[1]) in the Highway-env[3] from gymnasium library [4].
+The third case study involves a DQN agent (implemented by stable baselines[1]) in the Highway-env[3] from the gymnasium library [4].
 The Highway driving environment is an open-source and another widely used environment for RL agents.

-In this environment an RL agent is learned to drive a car on a highway with three lanes.
+In this environment, an RL agent is learned to drive a car on a highway with three lanes.
 The objective of the agent is to drive along the highway at a high speed without colliding with other vehicles.
 The agent gets a penalty of -10 for collisions, a 0.1 reward for driving in the rightmost lane, and a 0.4 reward for driving at high speeds (i.e., 20 to 30).
 Note that, the reward is normalized to the range of [0,1].